RenderKit/oidn/README.md

 preprocessed dataset directory (`-P` or `--preproc_dir` option).

-The preprocessing script requires the set of image features to include in the preprocessed dataset, as command-line arguments.
+The preprocessing script requires the set of image features to include in the preprocessed dataset as command-line arguments.
 Only these specified features will be available for training.
 Preprocessing also depends on the filter that will be trained (e.g. determines which HDR/LDR transfer function has to be used), which should be also